mui/mui-x/README.md

 ## Components

-- [DataGrid](https://material-ui.com/components/data-grid/), published under `@mui/x-data-grid`, MIT licensed.
+- [DataGrid](https://mui.com/components/data-grid/), published under `@mui/x-data-grid`, MIT licensed.
-- [DataGridPro](https://material-ui.com/components/data-grid/#commercial-version), published under `@mui/x-data-grid-pro`, commercially licensed.
+- [DataGridPro](https://mui.com/components/data-grid/#commercial-version), published under `@mui/x-data-grid-pro`, commercially licensed.

 ## Questions

-For _how-to_ questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) instead of GitHub issues.
+For _how-to_ questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/mui) instead of GitHub issues.
-There is a StackOverflow tag called "material-ui" that you can use to tag your questions.
+There is a StackOverflow tag called "mui" that you can use to tag your questions.

 ## Contributing

-Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Material-UI X.
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to MUI X.

 Notice that contributions go far beyond pull requests and commits.
-Although we love giving you the opportunity to put your stamp on Material-UI, we also are thrilled to receive a variety of [other contributions](https://material-ui.com/getting-started/faq/#material-ui-is-awesome-how-can-i-support-the-project).
+Although we love giving you the opportunity to put your stamp on MUI, we also are thrilled to receive a variety of [other contributions](https://mui.com/getting-started/faq/#material-ui-is-awesome-how-can-i-support-the-project).

 ## Changelog